Biebras/Simple-Cloth-Simulation/README.md

 # Simple Cloth Simulation
+Made with c++ and raylib (Truly awesome library)
-You can run the program by doublec licking app in the bin.
+You can run the program by double clicking app in the bin.
 Currentlly, it only works for mac users.

  Custom Cloth simulation that was created using c++ and raylib.
  The cloth simulation is done by following Hooke's law (F = -k * x):